daot/github-copilot-svcs/README.md

-# GitHub Copilot SVCS Proxy
+# GitHub Copilot Service Proxy

 This project provides a reverse proxy for GitHub Copilot, exposing OpenAI-compatible endpoints for use with tools and clients that expect the OpenAI API.
 It follows the authentication and token management approach used by [OpenCode](https://github.com/sst/opencode).